emartech/pgarchive/Manual.md

 ## Basic Operation

 `pgarchive` is a command line utility.
-It is intended to be used by the postgres user, and it contains in-built `help` command which outputs a summary of all (public) commands.
+It is intended to be used by the postgres user, and it contains a built in `help` command which outputs a summary of all (public) commands.
 See the Command Reference below.

 All invocations of pgarchive (except some internal ones) require PGARCHIVE to be set in your enviroment.
 For most commands it needs to point to an existing container directory, except for the `container init` command, which creates this directory.
 For convenience it is practical to set PGARCHIVE in `.bashrc` or a similar file, as described under Installation.